 Housing costs in Windsor are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

 Unlike some towns, Windsor isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Windsor are a mix of both white- and blue-collar jobs.
-Overall, Windsor is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Windsor who work in management occupations (16.45%), office and administrative support (13.17%), and sales jobs (10.23%).
+Overall, Windsor is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Windsor who work in management occupations (15.94%), office and administrative support (12.13%), and sales jobs (9.53%).

-Because of many things, Windsor is a great place for families with children to consider.
-First of all, many other families with children live here, making Windsor a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Windsor has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Windsor’s overall crime rate is lower than average for the country.
+Windsor is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Windsor’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The per capita income in Windsor in 2010 was $36,524, which is wealthy relative to Colorado and the nation.
-This equates to an annual income of $146,096 for a family of four.
-However, Windsor contains both very wealthy and poor people as well.
+The per capita income in Windsor in 2018 was $41,262, which is wealthy relative to Colorado and the nation.
+This equates to an annual income of $165,048 for a family of four.

 Windsor is a somewhat ethnically-diverse town.
 The people who call Windsor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Windsor residents report their race to be White, followed by Asian.
-Important ancestries of people in Windsor include English, Irish, Italian, and Norwegian.
+Important ancestries of people in Windsor include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Windsor is English.
 Other important languages spoken here include Spanish and Chinese.